 - Selection: following a pre-selection phase based on expressions of interest, media professionals are paired around innovative initiatives and they benefit from training during the Stars4Media Lab virtual event (30 March-1 April 2020)

 - Exchange – physical and virtual mobility: 4-12 weeks of cooperation between paired media organisations, involving both physical and virtual mobility.
-For its first edition, Stars4Media will support 21 innovative partnerships, bridging 100 media professionals from 17 countries.
+For its first edition, Stars4Media is supporting 21 innovative partnerships, bridging 100 media professionals from 17 countries.
 Out of all beneficiaries, 47% are women, 30% work as journalists, while the rest come from other professional backgrounds such as content marketing, social media management, editing, engineering, and business.
 18% of the total participants are freelancers.
-Overall, 41 proposals have been evaluated and 21 ideas, the best and most promising, have been selected.
+Overall, 41 proposals have been evaluated, and 21 ideas, the best and most promising, have been selected.
 More information on the 21 selected initiatives can be found here!

 The Stars4Media ‘Initiatives’ are innovative ideas developed by small cross-border and cross-disciplinary teams of young media professionals around three thematic waves: DATA for media, TRUST in media, and Coronavirus.
 For example, an initiative can be a new service, a new editorial format, a new product, or a new process.
 Paired media organisations are testing ideas, producing content and developing initiatives around these topics: